parlaynu/pi-camviewer/README.md

     $ sudo nmcli device wifi hotspot band bg con-name piwifi ssid piwifi password mysupersecretpassword

 You will probably want to have this start automatically at boot time.
 First, turn off 'autoconnect' for any existing wifi networks you might have.
-If you setup your Pi with the official imager application and setup connection to a wifi network, there will be a connection called 'preconfigured'
+If you set your Pi up with the official imager application and configured a connection to a wifi network, there will be a connection called 'preconfigured'.
+Disable the connection using this:

     $ sudo nmcli conn modify preconfigured autoconnect no